Important Days in February 2023: National and International Dates List

 On 18 February every year, Taj Mahotsav or Taj Festival is celebrated at Agra revealing the rich cultural heritage of our country.
 This festival in 2023 will begin on 18 February and last till 27 February 2021.
 No doubt, the Taj Mahal represents the magnificence of the Mughal era and displays the finest specimens of Indian craftsmanship.

 20 February - Arunachal Pradesh Foundation Day

-Arunachal Pradesh Foundation Day is celebrated on 20 February as on this day it gained the status of the Union Territory and named Arunachal Pradesh.
+Arunachal Pradesh Foundation Day is celebrated on 20 February as on this day it gained the status of the Union Territory and was named Arunachal Pradesh.

 20 February - World Day of Social Justice